-There are just four simple ingredients in this homemade blueberry jam (no pectin required).
+There are just four simple ingredients in this Small Batch Refrigerator Blueberry Jam made Without Pectin.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.